 - Hemodialysis vascular access stops working

-See “What are the possible side effects of Aranesp?” below.
+See “What are the possible side effects of Aranesp?” below for more information.

 What is Aranesp?

-Aranesp may be used to treat a lower than normal number of red blood cells (anemia) if it is caused by:
+Aranesp may be used to treat anemia if it is caused by:

 - Chronic kidney disease (you may or may not be on dialysis).

 - Chemotherapy that will be used for at least two months after starting Aranesp.